Thursday, February 20, 2025

 I will comply because it is fun and say good day!

 I am called Aussie because my mom asked a sixteen-year-old girl looking at me in the crate I was in at the adoption site that day what she thought I should be named.
-Mom asked her age, but not her name—ha!
-And without hesitation, the teenager said Aussie!
+Mom asked her age but not her name—ha!
+Without hesitation, the teenager said Aussie!
 By the way, she was just looking, so my mom did not steal me from her.

 We never discovered the girl's name; Mom liked Aussie, too.
 Since then, we have found that it is a ubiquitous name, but it is still just right for me!
 My parents think that I am uncommon, even unique!
 I do like that.